AaronEdwinArul/cmpe131sec1team2project/readme.md

 - We hope to make SJSU more connected through this app exclusively for students.

-## Technologies Used
+## Technologies and Libraries Used
+- IDE such as Ubuntu(WSL) or VSCode
 - Python3.10
 - Flask
-- Flask WTForms
 - SQLAlchemy
+- flask-wtf
+- flask-login
+- flask-sqlalchemy

 ## Requirements